Cold weather can be bad for your health, but there are some simple things we can all do to prepare for severe weather and keep warm and healthy:

-Our dedicated Highways Team works around the clock to help keep Medway moving.
+Our dedicated Highways Team works around the clock to help keep Medway moving during the winter months.

-During the winter this includes ensuring all our main roads are gritted, when needed, to help prevent ice from forming.
+During the winter, we ensure all our main roads are gritted, when needed, to help prevent ice from forming.

-From mid-October to mid-April, our contractor is on standby to grit Medway’s roads whenever ice, frost or snow is expected.
+From mid-October to mid-April, our contractor is on standby to grit Medway's roads whenever ice or snow is expected.